 On Dec.
 28

-that Sun’s StarOffice product is tentatively slated to come to the Mac platform, in version 5.2, by next summer.
+we reported that Sun’s StarOffice product is tentatively slated to come to the Mac platform, in version 5.2, by next summer.

 All of Sun’s work to date can be freely downloaded as part of the open source effort at openoffice.org.
 According to sources, Sun has its goodies in the “Aqua” platform folder(s) and is currently working on getting the built-in graphics libraries that are part of StarOffice working under OS X.